 Need additional help?

 ConfigRX guides clients through designing their pharmacy layout to best meet their business needs.
 We have helped over 75 pharmacies across the country design their pharmacy.
-We invite you to check out our “Start A Pharmacy” package that includes our pharmacy design service.
+We invite you to check out our “Start A Pharmacy” package that includes our pharmacy design service needed for city inspections and audits.
 Our clients also receive discounts from various pharmacy design companies.
 If you have additional questions about pharmacy design or your pharmacies layout, contact us.
+At this time we only perform this service as part of our “Start A Pharmacy” package.